*All Orders 4/19-4/27 Will Ship 4/28*

 When you’re perusing the condiments aisle of the grocery store, chances are you’ll pass an array of vinegars.
 Examples include rice, apple cider, red wine, and others.

-You may have also come across something called malt and asked yourself – what is malt vinegar?
+You may have also encountered something called malt and asked yourself – what is malt vinegar?

-When it comes to all vinegars, have you ever wondered…
+When it comes to all vinegar, have you ever wondered…

 What are they?